commands_jclovrd – Issue JCLOVRD command for CA 7 instance specified in path

 Parameters

-ca7num (required, type: str)
+- ca7_id (required, type: str)

-Defines the CA 7 job number of the job in the request queue for which to establish or
+Defines the CA 7 job number of the job in the request queue for which to establish or remove the override requirement.

-Limits: 1 to 4 numeric characters.
+1 to 4 numeric characters.

-set (required, type: str)
+- set (type: str)

 Specifies to establish or satisfy JCL override requirements.

-When a job fails with a JCL error, the JCL override requirement is automatically
+When a job fails with a JCL error, the JCL override requirement is automatically set to ON when the job returns to the request queue.

 ON